 American diplomatic and consular officers are NOT permitted to perform marriages.
 Marriages abroad are almost always performed by local (foreign) civil or religious officials.

-As a rule, marriages are not performed on the premises of an American embassy or consulate.
-The validity of marriages abroad is not dependent upon the presence of an American diplomatic or consular officer, but upon adherence to the laws of the country where the marriage is performed.
-Consular officers may authenticate foreign marriage documents.
-The fee for authentication of a document is $32.00.
+As a rule, marriages aren't performed on the premises of an American embassy or consulate, but officers may authenticate foreign marriage documents.
+The validity of marriages abroad doesn't depend on the presence of an American diplomatic or consular officer, but it does depend on compliance to the laws of the country where the marriage is performed.

-The embassy or tourist information bureau of the country in which the marriage is to be performed is the best source of information about marriage in that country.
+The embassy or tourist information bureau of the country in which the marriage is to be performed is the best source of information about marriage requirements in that country.
 In addition, American embassies and consulates abroad frequently have information about marriage in the country in which they are located.
+With that in mind, below are a list of common destination wedding legal requirements that you may encounter in other countries.

 Marriages abroad are subject to the residency requirements of the country in which the marriage is to be performed.
-There is almost always a lengthy waiting period.
+There is almost always a lengthy waiting period which is something to keep in mind before booking any travel plans.

 Documentation and Authentication

-Most countries require that a valid U.S. passport be presented.
-In addition, birth certificates, divorce decrees, and death certificates are frequently required.
-Some countries require that the documents presented to the marriage registrar first be authenticated in the United States by a consular official of that country.
+Most countries require that a valid U.S. passport be presented; birth certificates, divorce decrees, and death certificates are also frequently required.
+Some countries require that any documents presented to the marriage registrar first be authenticated in the United States by a consular official of that country.
 This process can be time consuming and expensive.

 The age of majority for marriage varies from one country to another.
 Persons under the age of 18 must, as a general rule, present a written statement of consent executed by their parents before a notary public.
 Some countries require the parental consent statement to be authenticated by a consular official of that foreign country in the United States.